Will I be forced to leave Canada if I leave my partner?

 - you left out required information, or you included information that was not true in your application.

 This could lead to the loss of your permanent resident status.
-If you are concerned about this happening, you should talk to an immigration lawyer.
+If you are concerned about this happening, you should talk to an immigration lawyer right away.
 See General legal services.

-Your spouse may have sponsored you under the “Spouse or common-law partner in Canada” class.
+Your partner may have sponsored you for permanent residence under the “Spouse or common-law partner in Canada” class.
+A person and their sponsor can apply under this category if they are living together in Canada.
 This is also called “inland spousal sponsorship”.

-If your partner withdraws this sponsorship while your application is being processed, you cannot get permanent resident status under this class.
-You can be forced to leave Canada if that is the only immigration status you have to stay in Canada.
+If your partner withdraws their sponsorship while your application is being processed, you cannot get permanent resident status under this class.
+Your application will be refused and you may have to leave Canada if you do not have any other status.

 The steps you can take to try to stay in Canada depend on your immigration status.

-You might be able to apply to stay in Canada by applying for permanent resident status on “humanitarian and compassionate” (often called H&C) grounds.
-But an H&C application does not automatically stop a deportation order.
+You might be able to apply to stay in Canada permanently by applying for permanent resident status on humanitarian and compassionate (H&C) grounds.
+But making an H&C application does not stop you from being removed from Canada while the application is being processed.